-Leela 24 is a federated model of remote objects.
+Leela [24] is a federated model of remote objects.
 Within a federation, peers offers Web services (and possibly other kinds of services) to their peers, can connect spontaneously to other peers (and to the federation), and are equal to other peers.
 Each remote object can potentially be part of more than one federation as a peer, and each peer decides which services it provides to which federation.
-Certain peers in a federation can be able to access extra services that are not offered to other peers in this federation via its other federations.
+Certain peers in a federation can be able to access extra services that are not offered to other peers in this federations.